orangeduck/mpc/README.md

 }
 ```

-Supplied with something like `(4*2)+5` this will output `13`.
+If we supply this function with something like `(4*2)+5`, we can expect it to output `13`.

 Regular Expressions
 -------------------

-Even with all that has been explained above, specifying parts of text can be a tedious task requiring many lines of code.
+Even with all that has been shown above, specifying parts of text can be a tedious task requiring many lines of code.
 So _mpc_ provides a simple regular expression matcher.

 * * *